New Cause of Memory Loss Discovered: The Pre-Diabetes Connection

 Dr. Victor Marchione received his Bachelor of Science Degree in 1973 and his Medical Degree from the University of Messina in 1981.
 He has been licensed and practicing medicine in New York and New Jersey for over 20 years.

 Dr. Marchione is a respected leader in the field of smoking cessation and pulmonary medicine.
-He has been featured on ABC News and World Report, CBS Evening News with Dan Rather and the NBC Today Show and is the editor of the popular The Food Doctor newsletter.
+He has been featured on ABC News and World Report, CBS Evening News with Dan Rather and the NBC Today Show and is an editor at the popular Doctor's Health Press website.

 Dr. Marchione has also served as Principal Investigator in at least a dozen clinical research projects relating to serious ailments such as bronchitis, pneumonia, asthma, and chronic obstructive pulmonary disease (COPD).